text © Don Davis

 to be quickly slowed by one third as it re-entered the dense atmosphere,

-and the danger of overheating and breakup haunted him, a moment
+and the danger of overheating and breakup haunted him as a moment

 of truth no less than the actual launch.
 Then, a few seconds short